flowerinthenight/flowerinthenight.github.io/_posts/2019-07-30-homebrew-golang.md

 #### a) Create your own homebrew tap

 Create a new GitHub public repository with a prefix `homebrew-`, i.e. `homebrew-tap`.
-This will house all the apps that we want to distribute via our tap.
-Users will install our apps using the following commands:
+This will house all the apps that you want to distribute via your tap.
+Users will install your apps using the following commands:

 {% highlight shell %}
 # No need to include the 'homebrew-' prefix